Perfectly Grilled Chicken Breasts: Thermal Perfection Plus Tandori-Style Recipe

 Preparation

-- Wrap a plastic wrap around your chicken and pound it until you have an even thickness, about half of the previous one.
+- Wrap your chicken in plastic wrap and pound it until it’s even in thickness, about half as thick as before.

 - Heat the oil over medium-high heat.